-Pupils who are supported by a school behaviour card at yellow, green or purple level or who are supported by a Pastoral Support Plan will not be invited to attend educational visits or extra - curricular activities.
+Pupils who are supported by a school behaviour card at yellow, green or purple level will not be invited to attend educational visits or extra-curricular activities.
+An individual risk assessment will be completed for children who are supported by a pastoral support plan by senior leaders prior a decision being made regarding their attendance on educational visits or extra-curricular activities.